Kazetsukai/onetech/README.md

 # if you want to re-process the sprites without downloading data
 node process sprites

+# if you want to re-process the sounds without downloading data
+node process sounds

 # or process without generating sprites
 node process